FAQs

 I'm not sure whether to register for the Bronze or Silver finish?

 This all depends on you and the fitness of you and/or your team.
 We recommend if you are new to endurance events that you go for Bronze at 23 miles, however this all depends on your training and what level you take yourself to from registering.
-If initially you register for Bronze then you or your team exceed expectations, just drop us a line and let us know that you wish to pay the additional cost to change your finish category.
-Category changes cannot be made within 6 weeks of the event
+If you initially register for Bronze, then you or your team exceed expectations, just drop us a line and let us know that you wish to pay the additional cost to change your finish category.
+Category changes cannot be made within 6 weeks of the event.

 What qualifies as a team and how many can I have in my team?

 To register your team you first need to select a team captain and come up with a name at registration and let your fellow members know the team name, after which each member can select to join that team when they register themselves.
 Teams can be made from a minimum of 2 and a maximum of 6.
-For teams of 3 to 6 members you will also require your own support crew and support vehicle.

 Can I take part on my own or with a partner?

 Yes, for individual entries you will be required to have experience in completing similar challenge distances and demonstrate a good level of fitness.
 For pair entries you must register as a team, have a team captain and provide a team name.
 Individual and pair entries will also be supported along the way at checkpoints by being provided with snacks & energy drinks, in addition a Bag Drop service will also be provided at certain locations along the route to allow for additional food & to make clothing & footwear changes where needed.
-The organiser also provides transport back to Event HQ if not completing the route, this service is also available from the finish back to Event HQ, Luss.

 Do I have to fundraise?